7 Easy MCT Oil Recipes for Energy & Focus (Beyond Just Coffee)

 - ¼ tsp sea salt + black pepper

-Directions: Add everything to a jar.
-Shake hard for 10–15 seconds until emulsified.
-Dress and enjoy.
+Directions: Add everything to a jar and shake 10–15 seconds until emulsified.
+Dress a salad with protein (chicken, tuna, tofu, eggs) for best results.

 6) Two-Minute Pre-Workout Cacao Shot